FFinotello/Rcourse/README.md

 The final grade will be will be assigned considering the scores obtained in the written test **and** in the hands-on project.

+*Written test*

-*Written test*: multiple-choice questions on theory and small example codes like those in the slides.
+Multiple-choice questions on theory and small example codes like those in the slides.
 Possible dates:

 * **May 24, 2019**, 13:00-15:00, M01.392 (1<sup>st</sup> floor)
 * **June 03, 2019**, 9:00-11:00, M01.392 (1<sup>st</sup> floor)

+*Hands-on project*

-*Hands-on project*: data analysis project do be described in a short report and sent by e-mail by **June 03, 2019**.
-List of possible projects [here](#).
+Data analysis project do be described in a short report and sent by e-mail to Francesca Finotello by **June 03, 2019**.
+The object of the e-mail should be **"Rcourse2019"**.
+The report should be saved in a Word doc named **"Surname_Name_ProjectX.doc"**, where X the number of the chosen project.
+A list of possible projects is available [here](#).